- Frank + health.com.au

-If this is your first time using private health insurance to go to hospital, our handy going to hospital has all the relevant info needed for you to understand how everything works.
+If this is your first time using private health insurance to go to hospital, our handy going to hospital guide has all the relevant info needed for you to understand how everything works.

 Please note that psychiatric and rehabilitation services aren’t considered to be pre-existing conditions, and are only subject to a two month waiting period.

 An accident is defined by health.com.au as an incident that occurs unexpectedly and unintentionally, resulting in injury.
 This definition excludes unforeseen conditions that develop as a result of as medical condition.
 Cover for accidents with health.com.au attracts a one (1) day waiting period.

 A member who has sustained an accident whilst within the 12 month pre-existing condition waiting period will need to follow the health.com.au accident process in order to have their admission and any subsequent treatments/surgeries as a result of the incident covered.